Chi-Time/Breakout-Phaser/README.md

 This project was created using the current (as of time of writing) Phaser framework which is currently: **Phaser *2.4.6* "Baerlon**.

-Check the dev branch for the latest albeit unstable builds, for stable builds check out the master and for the eventual, minified and published build, check the published branch.
+Check the dev branch for the latest albeit unstable builds, for stable builds check out the master.
+There will be two folders within the master which are titled as follows:

+1.  **"Breakout Phaser Project"** - This is where the source code can be found in it's pure state and in seperate files.
+2.  **"Breakout Phaser Publish"** - This contains a minified source of the game and is used for the final web build.

+Each folder contains an index.html file with all of the necessary scripts sources included.
+The files can be dragged into a web browser such as Firefox or Waterfox, but for Chrome and Edge you'll need to make use of a local server host.

+The final game can be found, online and playable at the following link: https://gardevoir.itch.io/breakout-clone-phaser?secret=Nyn8iIDLRhGqHXob8mHzTkHqQ

 # Short Project GDD

 Detailed below is an extremely short and rough game design document.

-NOTE: The project has since had to become smaller in scope due to personal reasons.
-The time allowed for this project is simply too short to add the features planned.
+NOTE: The project has since had to become smaller in scope due to time constraint reasons.
+The time allowed for this simple hobby project is simply too short to add the features planned.
 The features that have been removed have strikes through them.

 ## Game Proposal